-Also please note: While Baby Trich appears to come on gradually as a self-soothing measure, keep in mind that when obsessive compulsive behaviors, like Trichotillomania, appear abruptly, consider taking your child to the pediatrician for a medical work up.
+Also please note: While Baby Trich appears to come on gradually as a self-soothing measure, keep in mind that when compulsive behaviors, like Trichotillomania, appear abruptly, consider taking your child to the pediatrician for a medical work up.
 Sometimes recent infections, like Group A Strep, Walking Pneumonia, or Mono, can result in obsessive compulsive symptoms that can impact a child’s daily functioning, and this should be ruled out.

 For more information on Baby Trich and examples of treatment and strategies, click here.

 Thank you, Ruth, for discussing this very important topic with our Keen Family!
 We're happy to have this information available for new parents searching for answers.